 Should I Wait for One?

-The new Prius will launch here in January, 2017.
-While prices are yet to be announced, we’re expecting them to fall in the Rs.
-4-45 lakh bracket.
-Such exorbitant pricing will be courtesy of high import duties.
+The new Prius is priced at Rs.
+38.96 lakh (ex-showroom Delhi).
+Such high pricing is courtesy of high import duties.
 That said, the Prius is one of the most highly celebrated cars in existence today, and it’s simply too tough to overlook this.
 True, the asking price might be a little steep, but, the Prius guarantees exclusivity from its head-turning looks and strong green credentials.
 Get yourself a Prius, do your bit for the environment.

 New Toyota Prius Test Drive Review